 I haven’t given the iPhone number to more than a dozen people and yet I get more calls on it than I do on the landline, which is displayed on the website and printed on all my stationery.
-I even have an old cellphone – the one before the iPhone – they let me keep on for a fiver a month all-in that gets 5-10 calls a day and I’ve been telling people not to use it for eight friggin’ months.
+My cellphone Iis old.
+It’s the one before the iPhone.
+They let me keep on for a fiver a month all-in.
+That gets 5-10 calls a day and I’ve been telling people not to use it for eight friggin’ months.

 I much prefer email, which you can respond to when you have time.
 Not like a mobile telephone, which is like someone screaming into your ear: “Stop what you’re doing now and speak to ME, no matter how trivial my reason for calling is!
 Speak to me NOW!”.

 Why is it that people ring me at exactly the most inconvenient moment?
-Like when I’m just about to be served after queuing for 40 minutes.
-When I’m trying to sneak out of somewhere without being noticed (is that just me?).
-And ten seconds after everyone in the chapel of rest has been asked to turn off their mobiles.
+When I’m just about to be served after queuing for 40 minutes.
+When I’m trying to sneak out without being noticed (is that just me?).
+Ten seconds after everyone else in the chapel of rest has turned off their mobile phones.

 I hate them.
 Do me a favour: only ring me when it’s absolutely necessary, OK?

 All this mobile telephony malarky can be over-done.